 I am very fortunate to be in a family of incredible cooks.
 Like, not to toot our own horns or anything, but we’re bordering on gourmet at times (and then at other times, we make chili dogs, but whatev).
 I can’t think of a single adult in my family who isn’t supremely good in the kitchen (or on the grill or the smoker).
 It is a wonderful gift to get to enjoy so many delicious meals prepared by the people that I love the most.

-So keep this in mind when I tell you this little tidbit—we almost always eat frozen dinner rolls with our Thanksgiving dinners.
+So keep this in mind when I tell you this little tidbit—we almost always eat frozen dinner rolls with our holiday dinners.
 You know the little balls of dough that come 4,000 to a bag in the freezer section?
 You plop them into a baking dish and let them rise while you cook dinner, and then you bake them, and everyone oooohhs-and-aaaahhhs over your perfectly fluffy and buttery dinner rolls while you try to hide the bag in the trash so no one knows you’re actually afraid of baking with yeast.
 Yeah, those.
 Those little balls of dough have been a part of my life for as long as I can remember.

 My suggestions when it comes to working with yeast are pretty simple:

-(a) Make sure your yeast is fresh—I like to store mine in a closed canning jar in the fridge or freezer and get a new package every few months.
+- Make sure your yeast is fresh—I like to store mine in a closed canning jar in the fridge or freezer and get a new package every few months.
 Honestly, if you keep it in the freezer, it’ll last pretty much indefinitely.